kpinto-gil/Thesis/README.md

 Jupyter notebook for Running AEs models and make predictions with the optimization consensus rule.

 ### Metamodels.ipynb:
-Jupyter notebook For building the expert models and make predictions.
+Jupyter notebook for building the expert models and make predictions.